 The following sizes will be available, if you plan bigger sizes, please let me know.

 The prices include the actual collodion wetplate portrait without framing.
-If you want a digital copy, the scanning service is free of charge for this special opening.
+If you want a digital copy, the scanning service is free of charge for if you choose the three plates photo shooting.

 It is also possible to get a gift certificate, if you want to make a special gift to someone.